65. The Return of Conan

 After school joined the Swedish Air Force and served in the Supply & Administration Corps until 1960, when I graduated from the Stockholm Graduate School of Business, where I had started studying in 1956.
 Married in 1961.

-Worked with a leading Swedish conglomerate, the Bonnier Group, until 1970, when we moved to France, where I worked for U.S.-owned companies until 1981, when we moved to Scotland, where I was appointed Managing Director and Chief Exexutive for Europe.
+Worked with a leading Swedish conglomerate, the Bonnier Group, until 1970, when we moved to France, where I worked for U.S.-owned companies until 1981, when we moved to Scotland, where I was appointed Managing Director and Chief Executive for Europe.
 That job terminated in 1985, when a power struggle in the U.S. parent was lost by my Chairman.

 Since then, I work as a consultant, mostly in overall management and export marketing.